 Five tips on getting a graduate QS job, by a graduate quantity surveyor

-Try to get enough quantity surveying work experience to compare and contrast
+Quantity surveying job hunting tip 2: get enough work experience to compare and contrast

 If you’re struggling to secure yourself an internship, you can try applying for work-shadowing at smaller companies.
 You can also demonstrate your interest and knowledge of surveying by entering essay competitions run by the Royal Institution of Chartered Surveyors (RICS) and other professional bodies.

-Nerves are normal but do try not to get intimidated; remember that you shouldn’t feel under attack.
 ‘They weren’t trying to catch me out,’ Edward says of his interviewers.
 ‘They were just trying to assess my personality and what I could bring to the firm.’
-Use your interviews as opportunities to find more out about the company and show them who you are.
+Nerves are normal, but interviewers usually try to put you at ease.
+Try to act naturally and reveal your personality – and remember that interviews are opportunities to find more out about the company and work out whether you’d like to work there.

 Employers want well-rounded individuals who can perform well in all aspects of their job.
-Think about the skills you have that could prove useful and how you can demonstrate these.
-They won’t all be directly related to the most obvious features of the job description.
+The skills required won’t all be directly related to the most obvious features of the job description.
 Edward, for instance, works with many different clients so communication and people skills are essential.
 He has also found basic computer skills to be important: ‘I use Microsoft Excel virtually every day in the office so being good with the program means that I can use my time as efficiently as possible.’